Workstation: Origins and development

-Workstations are older than the first personal computer (PC).
-The first computer that might qualify as a workstation is the IBM 1620, a small scientific computer designed to be used interactively by a single person sitting at the console.
+Workstations predate the first personal computer (PC).
+The first computer that might qualify as a workstation was the IBM 1620, codenamed "CADET", a small scientific computer designed to be used interactively by a single person sitting at the console.
 It was introduced in 1959.
-One peculiar feature of the machine is that it lacks any arithmetic circuitry.
-To perform addition, it requires a memory-resident table of decimal addition rules.
+One peculiar feature of this machine was that it lacked any arithmetic circuitry.
+To perform addition, it required a memory-resident table of decimal addition rules.
 This reduced the cost of logic circuitry, enabling IBM to make it inexpensive.
-The machine is codenamed CADET and was initially rented for $1000 per month.
+It was initially rented for $1000 per month.

-In 1965, the IBM 1130 scientific computer became the successor to 1620.
-Both of these systems run Fortran and other languages.
-They are built into roughly desk-sized cabinets, with console typewriters.
-They have optional add-on disk drives, printers, and both paper-tape and punched-card I/O.
+In 1965, the 1620 was succeeded by the IBM 1130 scientific computer.
+Built into roughly desk-sized cabinets with console typewriters, they could be configured with optional add-on disk drives, printers, and both paper-tape and punch-card I/O.

-Early workstations were generally dedicated minicomputers, a multiuser system reserved for one user.
+Early workstations were generally dedicated minicomputers, a multiuser system repurposed for a single user.
 For example, the PDP-8 from Digital Equipment Corporation (DEC), is regarded as the first commercial minicomputer.

-Workstations have historically been more advanced than contemporary PCs, with more powerful CPU architectures, earlier networking, more advanced graphics, more memory, and multitasking with sophisticated operating systems like Unix.
-Because of their minicomputer heritage, from the start workstations have run professional and expensive software such as CAD and graphics design, as opposed to PCs' games and text editors.
+Workstations have historically been more advanced than contemporary PCs, with more powerful CPU architectures, more advanced graphics, more memory, and multitasking with sophisticated operating systems like Unix.
+They typically offered networking as a standard capability, long before this became prevalent in personal computing.
+Because of their minicomputer heritage, workstations since their introduction have supported professional and expensive software such as CAD and graphics design, as opposed to PCs' games and text editors.
 The Lisp machines developed at MIT in the early 1970s pioneered some workstation principles, as high-performance, networked, single-user systems intended for heavily interactive use.
-Lisp Machines were commercialized beginning 1980 by companies like Symbolics, Lisp Machines, Texas Instruments (the TI Explorer), and Xerox (the Interlisp-D workstations).
-The first computer designed for a single user, with high-resolution graphics (and so a workstation in the modern sense), is the Alto developed at Xerox PARC in 1973.
+Lisp machines were commercialized beginning in 1980 by companies such as Symbolics, Lisp Machines, Texas Instruments (the TI Explorer), and Xerox (the Interlisp-D workstations).
+The first computer designed for a single user, with high-resolution graphics (and so a workstation in the modern sense), was the Alto developed at Xerox PARC in 1973.
 Other early workstations include the Terak 8510/a (1977), Three Rivers PERQ (1979), and the later Xerox Star (1981).